Nuno Álvares Pereira

 Nuno Álvares Pereira is often referred to as the Saint Constable (Santo Condestável) or as Saint Nuno of Saint Mary (São Nuno de Santa Maria), his religious name.
 He was count of Barcelos, Ourém and Arraiolos.

 Family

-Nuno Álvares Pereira was born on 24 June 1360 in Flor da Rosa, near Crato, central Portugal, the illegitimate son of Dom Álvaro Gonçalves Pereira, prior of Crato and Iria Gonçalves do Carvalhal.
+Nuno Álvares Pereira was born on 24 June 1360 in Cernache do Bonjardim, central Portugal, the illegitimate son of Dom Álvaro Gonçalves Pereira, prior of Crato and Iria Gonçalves do Carvalhal.
 His grandfather was Dom Gonçalo Pereira, the archbishop of Braga from 1326 until 1349.
 He was descended from the oldest Portuguese and Galician nobility.

-About a year after his birth, the child was legitimized by royal decree and so was able to receive a knightly education typical of the offspring of the noble families of the time.
+About a year after his birth, the child was legitimised by royal decree and so he was able to receive a knightly education typical of the offspring of the noble families of the time.

 At 13 years of age he became page to Queen Leonor.
 At age 16, he married Leonor de Alvim, a rich young widow.
-Three children were born to the union, two boys who died early in life, and a girl, Beatriz, who married Afonso, son of King John I and founder of the House of Braganza.
+Three children were born to the union, two boys who died early in life, and a girl, Beatriz, who married Afonso, son of King John I and founder of the House of Aviz.